 : Elizabeth Brown recommend FlashMaster to me.
 She says her daughter is doing great with it.

-: An excellent math site.
+Math with Larry: An excellent Math site.

 I heartily recommend Sam Blumenfeld's How to Tutor as an excellent source for a basic understanding of how to teach arithmetic.
 You can purchase his book at: How to Tutor His method may seem a little strange to teachers used to modern textbooks, but a close reading will yield profound insights into best procedures for helping students master the fundamental arithmetical operations.
 Arithmetic operations should be memorized and over-learned to the point that they become automated procedural processes, fully automated and perfectly accurate.
 Unit counting should be avoided at all costs.
 Students who have the mechanics of calculation automated (able to run with out conscious attention) will inevitably be able to allocate more attention to problem solving.
 My gandson, Rhyan (age 9), studied Saxon Math at the Odessa Christian School where he learned all of his math facts to full automaticity.

 Here is a link to a most unusual arithmetic book, but one which may hold great promise as a tool for teaching basic calculating skills.The arithmetical primer.
 Underhill's new table-book; or, Tables of arithmetic made easier.
 By D. C. Underhill ...Underhill, D. C. (Daniel C.), New ed., rev., enl., and improved.: 36 p. illus.
 15 cm.
 New York, R. Marsh [c1854] calculating skills: Arithmetical primer.